 What is Taurus?

 Taurus (also known as Taurus Project) is the name of a stealer created by a team of cyber criminals called Predator The Thief team.
 This information-stealing malware is sold on hacker forums for US$100.
-It is capable of accessing (stealing) sensitive information from certain browsers, cryptocurrency wallets, FTP, email clients, various apps and collect details about victims computer.
+It is capable of accessing and stealing sensitive information from certain browsers, cryptocurrency wallets, FTP, email clients, various apps and collecting details about the victim's computer.
 Therefore, it is quite powerful malware, which should be eliminated from infected computers immediately.

 Taurus seller claims that this malware can steal passwords, cookies, autofill forms, and histories from most Chromium-based and Gecko-based browsers.
 It can also steal data from cold cryptocurrency wallets such as Bitcoin, Monero, Liberty, Dash Core, LiteCoin, Electrum, Multibit, Ethereum, Jaxx, Bytecoin, Atomic, Exodus, FTP clients such as FileZilla, WinFtp, WinSCP, email clients such as Foxmail and Outlook.
 Furthermore, Taurus can steal data (session files) from applications such as Discord, Steam, Telegram, Authy, NordVPN, collect Battle.net account data, Skype conversations, data from Jabber, Psi, Psi + clients.
 Through stealing such data, cyber criminals behind Taurus may sell all collected data to other cyber criminals, steal various accounts, identities, make fraudulent transactions, purchases, etc. Furthermore, Taurus can collect system information such as IP address, computer, processor, motherboard name, username, keyboard layout, list of installed software, and other details.
 This malware can also be used to take desktop screenshots, and upload and execute various files.
 Therefore, victims might inadvertently infect their computers with additional malware (such as a Trojan, ransomware, or other malicious software).
 In summary, victims of Taurus stealer could become victims of identity theft, lose access to various account, experience serious online privacy issues, suffer monetary, data loss, have their computers infected with other malware and other problems.
 If there is any reason to suspect that Taurus is installed on the operating system, remove this malware immediately.